Things to see in Sulmona

 Ancient history and colourful sweets are among the things to see in Sulmona.
 A smallish Abruzzo town with charm as massive as the surrounding mountains.

 Driving into Sulmona from L’Aquila is like entering a closed square with mountains on all sides instead of buildings.
 In prehistoric times the plateau was occupied by a lake and permanent streams of clear water still irrigate the surrounding fields and vineyards.
-We park the car near a modernistic statue of Carlo Tresca in the public garden, and set out to find the main attractions of Sulmona.
+We park the car near a modernistic statue of Carlo Tresca, the Italian-American newspaper editor and labor organizer, who was born in Sulmona and acquired fame as a leading public opponent of fascism, and set out to find the main attractions of Sulmona.

 Poet of love